iamtheyammer/yammer-kvs/README.md

 This package wraps around AWS's DynamoDB and turns it into a Key/Value Store (KVS).
 Keys are of a fixed schema (see [Validation](#Validation)).
 [It's even about 4% faster than using `aws-sdk`!](/docs/speedTesting.md) (tested reading a single key's value multiple times)

 It expects that you have a primary key named `key`.
+See [this](/docs/dynamoConfig.md) document for DynamoDB configuration instructions.

 # Reference